Spicy Curry Pork Udon Stir-Fry

 Stir-Frying the Vegetables

-In the same pan, add a bit more oil if needed, then add 2 cups green beans (or snow peas/snap peas), 1 sliced green bell pepper, and 1 cup fresh mushrooms.
+In the same pan, add a bit more oil if needed, then add 1 cup snow peas or snap peas, 1 sliced green bell pepper, and 1 cup fresh mushrooms.
 Stir-fry for about 4–5 minutes until the vegetables are tender-crisp.

 Combining and Finishing